danielegiulianini/qu-bft/README.md

 #### Replicated State Machine (RSM) Operations definition

-As Q/U follows a SMR approach, the first step to build up a service is to declare the operations of the RSM.
+As Q/U follows an SMR approach, the first step to build up a service is to declare the operations of the RSM.
 Queries ( which does not modify the object state) must extend Query, while updates, Update.
 It's possible to reuse here some ready-made abstractions and utilities available on [Operations](...).